eesazahed/slushies/TUTORIAL.md

 ### Templates

-What if we want more html templates for more routes?
+What if we want more HTML templates for additional routes?
 As the site gets bigger, a great way to make this easier to manage is by creating a base template.
 In the templates directory, create a new file called `base.html`.
-Within this new file, proceed to write:
+In this file, write:

 ```
 <!DOCTYPE html>